w3c-webmob/netinfo-usecases/README.md

 ![image](images/audible_cell_switch.png)

 Downloading large audio books takes significant time depending on bandwidth.
-It is often the case that a book is not fully downloaded before a user wants to listen (e.g., the user starts a download over WIFI, but then leaves their house or closes the application).
+It is often the case that a book is not fully downloaded before a user wants to listen (e.g., the user starts a download over Wi-Fi, but then leaves their house or closes the application).

 ![image](images/audible_error.png)